 - Cook for three or four minutes on one side, flip and repeat on the other.

-- Remove from cooking surface, add butter and sugar free syrup (optional).
+- Remove from cooking surface, add butter and sugar free maple syrup or other sweetener that is sugar free (optional).

 Where do you find low carb bread?

 Low carb bread is more prevalent than it used to be.
 I often order ThinSlim, which is net 0 carbs.
-You can purchase it online and I recently found some bread at Meijer called Sola.
+You can Low carb bread is more prevalent than it used to be.
+I often order ThinSlim, which is net 0 carbs.
+You can purchase it online and I recently found some keto bread at my grocery store called Sola.
 It is a seeded bread with four net carbs and uses oat fiber rather than some of the heavy wheat in other “low carb” versions.
-You can also make your own low carb bread.
+You can also make your own keto bread.
 I’ve made this same recipe using 90-second bread made in the microwave or cloud bread.
-Marye has an amazing recipe for low carb sandwich bread that takes a quick 2 minutes in the microwave.
-It would work great for this recipe, too.
+Check out our amazing recipe for low carb sandwich bread that takes a quick 2 minutes in the microwave.
+It would work great for this keto french toast recipe.

 If you’ve got some experience with yeast breads you can try the low carb yeast bread recipe from right here on Lowcarb-ology.
+I use almond flour and coconut flour to reduce the amount of net carbs.
 Note: As with nearly all low carb yeast breads it is not totally gluten free.

 Do I need a griddle?

 I used a griddle to make my easy French toast recipe, but you can certainly make French toast for one in a skillet on the top of your stove.
-I like the griddle, because I can easily control the temperature.
-If cooking on a griddle, set for 275-degrees F. If cooking on a stove, set the burner on medium heat.
+I like using the griddle because I can easily control the temperature.
+If cooking on a griddle, set it for 275 degrees fahrenheit.
+If cooking on a stove, set the burner on medium heat.

 I did try to freeze and reheat and the texture was not good.
 I don’t advise freezing.
-What you could do is freeze the bread and thaw a slice or two at a time and then make this cinnamon French toast recipe.
+What you could do is freeze the bread and thaw a slice or two at a time and then make this low carb French toast recipe.

-There are so many ways to serve up this French toast.
-Here are some I’ve tried:
+There are so many ways to serve up this keto French toast.
+In addition to using sugar free maple syrup, here are variations I’ve tried:

 - Add a little nutmeg to the egg mixture.
 This adds another level of taste.

-- Depending upon where you like to keep carb counts, add berries or nuts.
+- Depending upon where you like to keep your net carbs counts, add berries or nuts.

 - Use a low carb cinnamon raisin bread for the base.

-- Top with sugar free ice cream toppings, such as caramel or chocolate.
+- Top with sugar free ice cream toppings, such as caramel syrup or chocolate syrup.

-- Toast your bread first for a crispier French toast recipe.
+- Toast your bread slice to a golden brown first for a crispier French toast recipe.

 Low Carb Cinnamon French Toast Recipe

 This cinnamon French toast recipe is warm and homey and completely low carb friendly.
 If you want a keto breakfast, use the lowest carb bread you can find or make your own.
-This recipe makes enough French toast for one person.
-If this recipe makes your taste buds happy, please consider giving it 5 stars!
+This recipe makes enough keto French toast for one person.
+If you click on the number “1” to the right of the “Servings” title below to change the number of servings.
+The recipe will change the amount of each ingredients for you.
+If this keto recipe makes your taste buds happy, please consider giving it 5 stars!

 - 1 slice low carb bread